Building a Custom Middleware Chain: Architecture, Patterns & Edge Constraints

 Phase 3: Production Tracing

 Deploy with OpenTelemetry auto-instrumentation.
 Correlate edge logs with origin server traces using W3C Trace Context headers (traceparent, tracestate).
-Configure alerts for >95th percentile latency or unhandled promise rejections.
-Synthetic request replay should run in CI/CD pipelines to validate chain behavior before deployment.
+Configure alerts for > 95th percentile latency or unhandled promise rejections.

 Phase 4: Failure Recovery